SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 Now, whoever reuses this widget can parameterize it with a block that will be executed whenever the selection changes.

 ### Combining two basic presenters into a reusable UI
 @sec_protocollist

 The UI we build now will show a list of all methods of a given protocol, and it combines two widgets: a list and a label.
-Considering reuse, there is no difference with the previous UI.
+Considering reuse, there is no difference from the previous UI.
 This is because the reuse of a UI as a widget is **not impacted at all** by the number of widgets it contains (nor by their position).
 Large and complex UIs are reused in the same way as simple widgets.